jdposada/courses/content/course/intros/week2.md

 {{< icon name="clock" pack="fas" >}} 15 mins

+## Class Content

+Here the [link](https://docs.google.com/presentation/d/1EnD_fKsua7n3DPOhAoY1IljUbWk64ruHwslZ6bHdzXU/edit?usp=sharing) for our class slides.
+To access it you need to login with your University Google account.

 ## Learn

 Below a video that explains what is a Full Stack Developer in the context of web development.